 Take time to write

 Even if it's just 2-4 sentences, formulating your pitch can take several hours.
 I personally tend to try and put too much information into one sentence.
 But this quickly makes the sentence too long and complex.

 As a result, potential customers may not read or understand sentences completely.
 So focus on the essentials to fit everything in your web design.

-Let's say you run a digital marketing agency.
-You probably want to reach as many new clients as possible via your website.
-It's best to get straight to the point, right?
-Putting "Request offer now" directly in the header of your website?
-It's the equivalent of getting down on one knee and pulling out a ring on the first date.
+Let's assume you run an online marketing agency.
+Then you want to attract as many new customers as possible via your website.
+Is it then the best tactic to jump right in and place the request "Request a quote now" directly in the header of your home page?
+That would be like getting down on one knee and pulling out the ring on a first date...

 Have a look at Google Analytics to see which pages are the most visited after the landing page.
 Can anything be deduced from this finding?

 If visitors frequently go to your benefits page from your landing page, for example, try placing a CTA that links to it there.
 You can then advertise a free phone consultation from your benefits page.

 Measure your successes

 Flying blind rarely ends well.
 That's why you should measure the success of your elevator pitch.
 Does anything change in the bounce rate?
 How many people click on the CTA?
 Think about whether and how you can measure the frequency of new customer requests.

 With Google Tag Manager and Google Analytics, you can quickly set up event tracking and targets to measure the performance of your pitch.

 Want to learn more about the perfect elevator pitch for your website?
 Then listen to my podcast episode on the topic and get even more inspiration.

 What is your opinion about the Elevator Pitch?
 What questions do you have for Felix?
 Feel free to use the comment function.
 You want to be informed about new articles on online marketing for agencies and freelancers?
 Then follow us on Twitter, Facebook or via our newsletter.